 “The aim of art is to represent not the outward appearance of things, but their inward significance.”
 (Aristotle)

-In an age saturated with images of violence and dissatisfaction, maybe art should take us back to the root of our humanity.
-Rosemary Clunie’s paintings aim to encourage the viewer to travel for a few moments from the ordinary world into a realm of the imagination, to an inner dimension where art lives freely away from the rigid climate of the times, and yet stimulates a fresh interaction with reality.
+Rosemary Clunie’s paintings encourage the viewer to travel for a few moments from the ordinary world into a realm of the imagination – to an inner dimension where art lives freely away from the rigid climate of the times, and yet stimulates a fresh interaction with reality.